 Things that the process requires you to do are: starting to look around for the house (research), doing the negotiations with the selling estate agent, and making sure that the right conditions for the purchase are accepted, taking care of the technical survey, making a proper judgement about the (legal) contents of the purchase agreement, taking care of the mortgage with the requested conditions, collecting the required documents for the mortgage, contacting the civil law notary for setting up the legal deeds for the date of delivery (including translations) and taking care of the involved tax matters.
 For expatriates, it is also a complicating fact that they are often not familiar with Dutch law (continental law), which is quite different from e.g. British law.

 When buying a house, you should also be aware that costs of purchase (including taxes) total around 10% of the cost price, and are paid by the buyer.
-Dutch house prices have risen relatively slowly over the last few years, averaging around 3% per year.
-Due to the recent credit crunch, however, house prices seem to be leveling off in the Netherlands, after a boom lasting more than a decade.
+Dutch house prices have risen sharply over the last few years, averaging around 12% per year.

 Buying a property is one of the biggest financial and emotional decisions in your life.
 Especially when you buy a house in another country like the Netherlands where language and lack of connections could make it more challenging.
 What do you need to do to get a mortgage?
 In this section we explore your options.